- Calendar

 Kali Puja

-Also known as Shyama Puja and Mahanisha Puja, Kali Puja is a significant Hindu festival that typically takes place during the new moon night in the Hindu month of Kartik which usually falls in October or November in the Gregorian Calendar.
+Kali Puja, also referred to as Shyama Puja or Mahanisha Puja, is an important Hindu festival celebrated on the new moon night of the Hindu month of Kartik, which typically occurs in October or November according to the Gregorian calendar.

 Kali Puja Dates 2023-2030